 Lake District 24-Hour Fell Record

-As with many sporting histories, there is far more source material relating to the men's record than the women's record.
-Indeed the early history of the record is singularly dominated by men.
-However, as my work approaches the modern day, I intend to chronicle both records.
+Unfortunately, as with many sporting histories, there is far more source material relating to the men's record than the women's record.
+Hopefully that will change in the future.

 These tables summarise all the records and records attempts over the last two hundred years, for both men and women.

 A detailed description of how the rules of the record have developed over the years - and some of the resultant debates.